 Karen & John Highgate House Wedding

 I met Karen and John about 10 months prior to their wedding.
+As a Northampton Wedding Photographer the couple found me online, and got in touch.
+We arranged a meeting.
 I travelled to their home for a very informal meeting over coffee.
 We chatted about their day, the venue and their plans.
 It was a time to get to know more about each other too, and hopefully feel relaxed around each other.
 The couple appeared to be very relaxed about it all, which put me at ease.
 They wanted a very natural and relaxed aproach to their wedding too.
 This really suited my style, and personality.
 I’m very relaxed during every wedding, and love natural, candid images.
 It’s a really good feeling when a couple choose you as their wedding photographer.
 It’s a proud moment, I feel very honoured.
 I’m documenting their day, the memories of their special moments.
 It’s a very personal and intimate occasion.
 I take pride in my job.
 So yes, it’s a real feel good factor.

 Online dating does work!

 Karen and John met online in 2012, and got engaged in 2016.
 That’s when they began looking for wedding venues.
 Highgate House was booked for their wedding on November 10th 2017.
 Karen said that, it’s such a beautiful venue and the staff where amazing.
 It felt like home from the first time they visited.
 She is right, it is a stunning venue.